 “Change is hard, but it’s harder if it’s sudden and unexpected.
 Making sure all the key stakeholders are aware of the upcoming system deployment — which will probably change the way they manage their procure-to-pay process — will help get everyone on board.“

 Everyone at CCP Global enjoyed putting this series together.
-We saw a lack in the educational landscape around SAP Ariba in that most of the available learning materials were aimed at the consultants, and not the end user, the client.
+We saw a lack in the educational landscape around SAP Ariba in that most of the available learning materials are aimed at consultants, rather than the end user, the client.
 We wanted to craft an educational series that would be helpful to any client – even if they aren’t ours.

 However, one other thing we hope you’ve learned from this series is that CCP Global is a caring and knowledgeable consulting partner that truly supports their clients supply chain transformation journey from beginning to end.